The official blog of the Lung Institute.

 - Pressure or pain in your chest, arm, neck, jaw or shoulder

 Regular exercise can produce a number of favorable changes in the body, allowing it to work more efficiently.
-However, these improvements can only work to alleviate the symptoms of lung disease, in order to address the progression of the disease, stem cell therapy may be necessary.
+However, these improvements can only work to alleviate the symptoms of lung disease, in order to address the progression of the disease, cellular therapy may be necessary.

 As the scientific community continues to put their best minds to the task of solving the problems of the human body, the Lung Institute will continue to bring these advancements to the public with the hope of bettering quality of life for those who need it most.